 To effectively identify AI risks, financial institutions can draw on resources such as:

-- MIT AI Risk Repository: A comprehensive taxonomy of over 1600 AI-related risks.
+• MIT AI Risk Repository: A comprehensive taxonomy of over 1,600 AI-related risks.

-- AI Incident Database: A searchable database of reported AI incidents since 2021.
+• AI Incident Database: A searchable database of reported AI incidents since 2021.

-- OECD Framework for Reporting AI Incidents: A project aimed at identifying the risks and harms posed by AI systems to reveal emerging risk patterns.
+• OECD Framework for Reporting AI Incidents: A project aimed at identifying the risks and harms posed by AI systems to reveal emerging risk patterns.

 AI risks across financial use cases

 Having identified where AI risks can arise in general, firms must consider how these risks materialise in operational contexts.
 AI risks are not theoretical; they manifest in applications in customer onboarding, credit scoring, or transaction monitoring.
 In customer service, virtual assistants and chatbots introduce risks related to data privacy, ethical decision-making, and the potential for bias and discrimination.
-Similarly, in fraud prevention and financial crime monitoring, AI systems must be carefully managed to avoid false positives, ensure fairness, and detect and resist manipulation or misuse by malign actors.
+Similarly, in fraud prevention and financial crime monitoring, AI systems must be carefully managed to avoid false positives, ensure fairness, and detect and resist manipulation or misuse by malicious actors.

 Regulatory expectations and AI risk management standards